 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 In the early morning fog on June 6, 1944, hell came to Northwest France.
 Before long, the deafening sound of guns drowned out all other sounds except the screams of the wounded.
 This was the landing on the D-Day beaches of Normandy, but it was really the concerted effort to save what was left of Europe.
-Now, nearly 70 years later, the Normandy beaches have an eerie quiet as travelers come to pay their respects.
+Now, over 70 years later, the Normandy beaches have an eerie quiet as travelers come to pay their respects.

 The broad D-Day beaches in Normandy, France lie just across the English Channel from Southampton, England.
 It would not be the logical location to mount a counter-offensive against Nazi Germany, but that was the plan.
 These days, the long coastal stretch contains seaside vacation resorts and small farming communities.
 The events that played out here can only be seen in a few places.

 As we drove through Normandy, France, we opted for the more scenic coastal road instead of the fast highway.
 This allowed us to see some of the Canadian D-Day beaches that were part of Operation Overlord.
-Being American, we’re used to the images of D-day of Americans storming beaches with steep cliffs.
+Being American, we’re used to the images of Americans storming beaches with steep cliffs.
 The Canadian Beaches challenged that notion.
 They were flat with no cliffs and, today, are mostly holiday resorts.

 We stopped in the little sea-side resort of Saint-Aubin-Sur-Mer.
 There’s a little parking lot right along the boardwalk and an old World War II gun (don’t know if it was Ally or German, probably German) on the sidewalk.